 Amateur Radio (also affectionately known as ham radio) is many things to many people.
-The reason is that there are so many sub-hobbies within the hobby.
+The reason is because there are so many sub-hobbies within the hobby.
 Some hams focus on satellite operation, others on Morse code, some are into traffic nets, while many enjoy contesting or collecting awards.
-The list goes on and on.
+The list is endless.

 One aspect of ham radio that many of us enjoy is QRP, which means low power, Now, low power is relative and means different things to different hams, especially since we're permitted to use up to 1,500 watts output.
 In the QRP world, it usually means five watts or less on CW and 10 watts PEP or less on phone.
 The radio on the left is one of the QRP transceivers I've built.
 It's the DSW-30, a 30-meter rig manufactured by Small Wonder Labs.
 I also built the look-alike DSW-40.
 It puts out about 2.5 watts.

 QRP aficionados are fortunate today because there are many manufacturers and QRP clubs who are making QRP kits available.
 The 400-milliwatt Tuna Tin II I built (pictured to the right) is another example.
 So is the NorCal 38 Special seen in the last picture.
 I ended up mounting that one on the dust cover for my Bencher CW paddle.
 It fits quite nicely.
 Unfortunately, I no longer have the Bencher paddle or I would have taken a picture of them together.